-Root Canals in Hoboken and Secaucus, NJ
+Root Canals in New Jersey

 If you are experiencing symptoms such as a darkened tooth, prolonged tooth sensitivity, swelling in the gums or face, an abscess, persistent tooth pain, and a damaged tooth, these are all signs of a tooth infection.